 Effective cyber security requires round-the-clock monitoring, rapid incident response, and expertise across a range of disciplines.
 Most Sydney small businesses cannot justify a full-time security team.
 Managed IT support fills that gap.

 A managed IT provider gives you enterprise-grade security at a fraction of the cost of hiring in-house.
-You receive continuous monitoring of your network and endpoints.
-Regular security audits and vulnerability assessments.
-Employee security awareness training.
-Compliance support for industry regulations.
-A documented incident response plan so you know exactly what to do if the worst happens.
+You receive continuous monitoring of your network and endpoints, regular security audits and vulnerability assessments, employee security awareness training, compliance support for industry regulations, and a documented incident response plan so you know exactly what to do if the worst happens.

 How Managed Security Fits Into Your Broader IT Support